iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## UI

+### Default tool for standard frontstage

+The [StandardFrontstageProvider]($appui-react) gives apps an easy way to create a custom frontstage, but overriding the default [Tool]($frontend) was more complicated.
+Now, a default tool can easily configured by setting [StandardFrontstageProps.defaultTool]($appui-react).

 ### UiItemsManager changes

 When registering a UiItemsProvider with the [UiItemsManager]($appui-abstract) it is now possible to pass an additional argument to limit when the provider is called to provide its items.
 The interface [UiItemProviderOverrides]($appui-abstract) define the parameters that can be used to limit the provider.
 The example registration below will limit a provider to only be used if the active stage has an Id of "redlining".